AMID Logo E-BAY Logo

 4. Do you understand that free storage time may be limited from 4 to 21 days?

-5. Do you understand that the CFS may reject deliveries without the CARRIER'S BOOKING NUMBER on delivery orders?
+5. Do you know the CFS may reject deliveries without the CARRIER BOOKING NUMBER on delivery orders?

-6. Do you know that the $35 fee will apply to every single additional cargo delivery on top of the first delivery?
+6. Do you know that the $35 fee will apply to every additional delivery on top of the first delivery?

-Also, please remember that shipping partial cargo doesn't mean that CFSs will track, check out, and match shippers' orders.
+Also, please remember that shipping partially does not mean that CFSs will track, check out, and match the shipper's orders.
 Content checks in deliveries are NOT permitted.

-CFSs should inform the shipper about each delivery by providing warehouse receipts for each delivery under the same booking number.
-They provide pictures on top of warehouse receipts for each delivery when possible.
-However, shipping partial cargo means accepting cargo under the same carrier's booking number, storing it, and, upon the shipper's approval, palletizing and sending it to the destination under a single bill of lading.
+CFSs should inform the shipper about each delivery by providing warehouse receipts using the same booking number.
+They should also provide pictures of each delivery on top of warehouse receipts when possible.
+Partial cargo means accepting loads under the same carrier booking number, storing, palletizing, and sending them to the destination under a single bill of lading upon the shipper's approval.

-Please note that some international ocean freight carriers do not offer partial cargo service for shipping cargo from the USA.
+Please note that some international ocean carriers do not support partial deliveries.
 Once again, sending a partial shipment must be approved in advance!

-If AMID Logistics did not approve a partial shipment before we provided shipping instructions, then every cargo delivery to CFS will be processed as a single shipment.
+If AMID Logistics did not approve a partial shipment before providing shipping instructions, then every load delivered to CFS will be processed as a single shipment.

-Please get in touch with us in advance for more details regarding shipping from the USA or partial cargo.
+Please contact us for more details regarding procedures for partial cargo.

 Share